Stonelinks/stonelinks.github.io/contents/posts/windows-based-webcam-control-software/index.md

 }
 ```

-And the HTML for the rest of the page is simply a 3x3 table with some hyperlinks to the right URLs with things like ?action=up, ?action=down, ect. placed in the right spot.
+And the HTML for the rest of the page is simply a 3x3 table with some hyperlinks to the right URLs with things like `?action=up`, `?action=down`, ect. placed in the right spot.

 ###Webcam